antoinemeyer/spring-boot-async-health-indicator/README.md

 ## Advantages over synchronous Indicators

   - Expensive Health Indicators that do not have to be calculated every time `/health` is called can run on their own schedule.
-  - The call to `/health` is now super fast as it returns pre-calculated `Health`.
+  - The call to `/health` is instantaneous as it returns pre-calculated `Health`.
   - Multiple Health Indicators can run in parallel.
   - Timeouts can be controlled per Health Indicator.